githwxi/ATS-Xanadu/docgen/TEMPTORY/TEXT/GSEQ-intro.md

 Given two verbs `verb1` and `verb2`, I write `verb1 < verb2` to mean
 that there is an implementation of `verb2` that depends on `verb1`.
 In other words, `verb2` is available for use as long as `verb1` is implemented.
-While there are a lot of fine details in terms of implementation, one thing worth remembering is that each of the listed verbs for sequential batching-processing is available as long as `streamize` is implemented.
-For instance, an implementation of `forall` is given as follows that is based on `streamize`:
+While there are a lot of fine implementation details, one thing worth remembering is that each of the listed verbs for processing sequences is available as long as `streamize` is implemented.
+For instance, an implementation of `forall` is given as follows that is directly based on `streamize`:

 ```ats
 impltmp